jaeheonshim/ChessBoard/README.md

     PPPP PPP
     RNBQKBNR
+## Developmental Goals
+The ChessBoard library at this current time is by no means complete.
+It has yet to implement features such as fen notation parsing and output, and en passant.
+Here is a non-exhaustive list of tasks that must be completed before production release:
+- Implement En Passant movement
+- Implement FEN notation parsing and input
+- Return all moves possible from board
+- Check for stalemate
+- Check for draws
+- Get number of points for each side
+- Event listeners

+Phew!
+There is a lot of work to be done.

 ## Contributing
 We would love any and all contributions from the community improving our code base.
 Your help allows `ChessBoard` to become even better.